 Liquibase 2.0 Extension Upgrade Guide

 Liquibase 2.0 introduces several non-compatible changes that will require action to upgrade from 1.9 to 2.0.
-Please update this wiki page with additional issues or workarounds you find.
 For a list of new features in 2.0, see the 2.0 features list.

 Checksum Format Change